DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 START: Start
 SELECT: Mode
 SELECT + START: Menu
-SELECT + L: Quicksave to Savestate 1
+SELECT + L: Quicksave to savestate 1
 SELECT + R: Quickload savestate 1

 In lightgun games for the Master system and Genesis/MD A-stick controls the cursor and A/B/C work as normal.
 Player 2 controls are mapped to the D-pad and X/Y/Z buttons.
 This allows (in theory at least!) two player games.
 It also allows you to select which control method you prefer.
 Some games (eg Spacegun) require two controllers.

 CONFIGURATION OPTIONS (Default setting)

+Renderer (HW Triple Buf)
+Select the preferred rendering method.
+Options are Hardware (Triple buffering or Double buffering) or Software.

 Scaling (On)
 The gcw0 has hardware bilinear scaling which when turned on will enlarge the image to fill the screen.
 By default this keeps aspect ration so you will still see small bars unless the scaled resolution is exactly 320x240.
 This is particularly useful for SMS and GG games.